 - Reach.
 People are likely to search for a specific product after they face a problem.
 Users search various options on the internet and ask friends for recommendations.
 It’s the moment when you have the chance to communicate your offer and obtain new customers.
 Yet it’s not that easy since prospects compare different options to find the best in terms of price and quality.
 At this stage, you need to do all to educate leads about your product.
 Consider hosting webinars, investing in advertising and SEO, using social media marketing, and creating a blog to generate interest and share cases.

 - Acquisition.
 A lead visiting your brand’s site or profile on Instagram denotes the start of the acquisition stage.
 Ensure fast page load time, mobile-first design, and usability of your website.
 Provide users with information, such as product features, pricing, an “About Us” page, etc. You should also have a knowledge base, blog, and other materials like ebooks, podcasts, and tutorial videos to educate about your product.
 Once potential customers have urgent inquiries, they will contact customer support.
 A live chat is a brilliant alternative.
 It helps reduce the workload of your customer service team and provide instant assistance.
+With SendPulse, you can create a live chat for your website for free without any coding skills.
 If you have profiles on social media, make use of chatbots to set up auto-replies and respond to customer questions 24/7.
 SendPulse’s chatbot builder allows you to create a message flow for subscribers on Instagram, Telegram, WhatsApp, and Facebook and answer users’ requests fast.